Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Related Work

-\textbf{Pre-Deployment Alignment.} The dominant approach to aligning LLMs with human values has been Reinforcement Learning from Human Feedback (RLHF) and its variants, such as Direct Preference Optimization (DPO) and the more recent Group Relative Policy Optimization (GRPO) \citep{christiano2017deep, ouyang2022training, rafailov2023direct, shao2024deepseekmath}.
+\textbf{Pre-Deployment Alignment.} The dominant approach to aligning LLMs with human values has been Reinforcement Learning from Human Feedback (RLHF) and its variants\citep{christiano2017deep, ouyang2022training, rafailov2023direct, shao2024deepseekmath}.
 These methods have proven effective at instilling desired behaviors during the training phase.
 However, their efficacy relies on a static and well-defined reward signal, which often proves brittle when the agent is deployed in open-ended environments.
 Research has extensively documented failure modes like "reward hacking," where agents exploit loopholes in the reward function to achieve high scores via unintended behaviors, and "specification gaming," where the specified objective fails to capture the true human intent \citep{amodei2016concrete, skalse2022defining}.
 Furthermore, the concept of "deceptive alignment" posits that a model might appear aligned during training only to pursue divergent goals when it becomes capable enough \citep{hubinger2019risks}. \ours\ builds upon these insights by shifting the focus from static, pre-deployment design flaws to the dynamic, post-deployment process.
 We argue that even a perfectly aligned agent at deployment is not guaranteed to remain so; the very process of adaptation can create the conditions for a sudden and persistent misalignment, representing a new class of alignment risk inherent to self-evolving systems.